 The employee share scheme rules are quite complex.
 Employees are no longer allowed to elect that they be taxed up front.
 Instead, they are either taxed up front, or taxed at a deferred taxing point depending on how the scheme is structured.
 Employers are now required to provide employees with a statement advising of values of shares issued.

 Now is the ideal time to review your salary packaging.
-With the FBT rate having increased to 49% from 1 April 2015, salary packaging may not be as effective for people with salaries below $180,000.
-However, tax savings can still be achieved with certain exempt and concessionally taxed benefits.
+With the FBT rate reducing to 47% from 1 April 2017 and concessional superannuation caps reducing to $25,000 from 1 July 2017, salary packaging should be reviewed.
+Tax savings can still be achieved with certain exempt and concessionally taxed benefits

 Trustees of discretionary trusts need to consider which beneficiaries they will make presently entitled to the income or capital of the trust on or before 30 June.